Karaka-Management/User-Guide/security/server.md

 ## HTTPS

 HTTPS is a protocol or form of encrypted communication between client and server.
-It prevents attackers from reading the data beeing sent back and forth between server and client, which can be very critical when we are talking about user, company, customer, employee, private information.
+It prevents attackers from reading the data being sent back and forth between server and client, which can be very critical when we are talking about user, company, customer, employee, private information.
 Nowadays it's fairly simple and cheap to setup and a must have for every website and application that is accessible through the internet browser.
 It is recommended to use the free service of Let's encrypt.
-Since https is a matter of server configuration this cannot be achived by the application itself.
+Since https is a matter of server configuration this cannot be achieved by the application itself.
 Follow the step-by-step instructions of https://certbot.eff.org/ in order to setup https for your own server.
-Normal webhosting services usually optionally offer https for a premium which you should definately consider.
+Normal webhosting services usually optionally offer https for a premium which you should definitely consider.
 While you'll most likely have to pay your webhosting agency they will do the setup for you.
-Just remember that the actual certificate can be optained for free and while services may try to sell you more expensive certificates they are essentially the same as the free alternative.
+Just remember that the actual certificate can be obtained for free and while services may try to sell you more expensive certificates they are essentially the same as the free alternative.

 ## Root Login